surgemedia/tilemob/wp-content/plugins/wp-ses/readme.txt

 7. Once in production mode, you can use the top button to activate the plugin.
 8. From the plugin, you can manage and validate other senders.

+Note 1 : If you use an IAM user (recommended) , give it at least the following permissions : ListIdentities, SendEmail, SendRawEmail
+To use all features, you'll also need VerifyEmailIdentity, DeleteIdentity, GetSendQuota, GetSendStatistics

+Note 2 : Email validation is per SES Endpoint, not global.

 == Frequently Asked Questions ==

 = Where can I find support for the plugin ? =